The Marmots of British Columbia: Wildlife in Canada

 Hoary marmots are active during the day and are therefore said to be diurnal.
 They feed on plants that they find in subalpine and alpine meadows and spend their nights in their burrows.
 They may also retreat into the burrows for short periods during the day.
 The burrows of a colony are built close to each other.

 Marmots greet each other around the burrow entrances and youngsters play with one another there.
-The boulders are good places for the marmots to sun themselves.
-The boulders in a colony's territory make great lookout posts for animals who are acting as sentinels for the colony.
+The boulders are good places for the animals to sun themselves.
+The boulders in a colony's territory make great lookout posts for the members who are acting as sentinels for the colony.

 Hoary marmots mate inside burrows soon after hibernation ends.
 The females reach reproductive maturity at two years of age but may not breed until they are three years old.
 After a gestation period of around thirty days, two to five pups are born.